Master your career with a legal education.

 Like a certificate program, a master’s degree will help you develop skills, but it will further provide you with the strategic vision to apply those skills in a number of work environments.
 Master’s programs award a formal graduate degree and are typically more transferable between industries.

 If you are debating between a law certificate program and the MSL program, consider your career goals, the types of skills, knowledge, and credentials you are looking to gain, and the time and money you can invest into a program.
+Check out our blog post on the value of earning an MSL degree.

 If you conclude that you are not looking to pursue a full-time master’s program, one of our certificate programs may be the right fit.
 All of our graduate certificate programs are of the same caliber as our degree courses.
 In each of our programs, you will: